amanrai31/React2/README2.md

 ## JSX

-JSX is simply putting markup into JavaScript
+JSX is simply putting markup into JS.
+Tt's just a plain JS object representing a virtual DOM node.

 **NOTE :** JSX and React are two separate things.
 They’re often used together, but you can use them independently of each other.
 JSX is a syntax extension, while React is a JS library.